Dhwaja (film): Critical reception

-The indian express wrote, "Although a story like Dhwaja is universal, the film having nothing original leaves a sour impression about the makers.
+The New Indian Express wrote, "Although a story like Dhwaja is universal, the film having nothing original leaves a sour impression about the makers.
 It seems like the film was made only to cash in on the elections that are around the corner."
+The Times of India wrote, "This film has good visuals, an interesting tale of love and betrayal against a political backdrop, and a lot of commercial elements.
+If you're someone looking for that, this might just interest you".